nottaro/littleroot/content/_index.md

 enableToc: false
 ---

 Hi!
+I'm Jonathan!
 This is a website I made as a side project!
 Thanks to Thomas Han and Edward Huynh for helping!

 These notes are on Obsidian!
 You can also ask me on Discord for them!